What Is Cybersecurity? A Gentle Introduction For Small Businesses

 Cybersecurity refers to the practice of protecting our computer systems from digital attacks.
 The word ‘practice’ is important, because taking action is central to cybersecurity.

-Each of these devices may be targeted by an attacker.
 The more devices we have, the larger our attack surface becomes.
 The term ‘attack surface’ is used to describe anything that could potentially be attacked.
 Our attack surface includes our systems, the applications installed on our systems, and the data held on our systems and in applications.
+So it’s not just about hardware – it’s about software too.
+That’s why Task 2 in this course is performing a software inventory.

-How can we protect all of our devices in a practical and economic way?
+How can we protect all of our devices and Data?

 This question is simultaneously easy and difficult to answer.

-However, it’s also very ‘difficult’ because nothing we do can 100% guarantee the security of our systems and data.
-We know this to be true because ethical hackers are very successful at identifying significant vulnerabilities.
+However, it’s also ‘difficult’ because nothing we do can 100% guarantee the security of our systems and data.
+We know this to be true because ethical hackers (the good guys) are very successful.
 They are often able to gain administrative control of the entire system, network or domain during a penetration test.
-This type of test is a great way to gain a very useful, in-depth assessment of your security posture and how you can improve it.
-However, a penetration test provides a snapshot of the network as it exists at the time of testing.
-New vulnerabilities are found all the time, and one year later, the ethical hackers are again able to gain control of the same networks.
+And, their clients are some of the biggest companies in the world.

 We shouldn’t think of good security as a switch that can be turned ‘on’ or ‘off’.